intel/trustauthority-client-for-python/CONTRIBUTING.md

 ### License

-Intel® Tiber™ Trust Authority Client for Python is licensed under the terms in [LICENSE](LICENSE).
+Intel® Trust Authority Client for Python is licensed under the terms in [LICENSE](LICENSE).
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.

 ### Sign your work